UVA-MLSys/Big-Data-Systems/Team 5/SEM-Project.md

 Our models utilize the “fraud_bool” field as our response variable.
 It is an indicator variable, which is equal to 1 if the bank account opening application is fraudulent and equal to 0 if it is not fraudulent, thus a legitimate bank account application.
 The data is imbalanced: only 1.1% of transactions have fraud_bool equal to 1.

-# Model Training and Tuning Pre-AWS Experiments:
+# Model Type and Tuning Selection Pre-AWS Experiments:

 For the model training we ran eight different experiments.
 All our experiments used a 70% training and 30% testing split.
 The metric we are using to evaluate our models is the F1 score since both false positives and false negatives are costly.
 A false positive would deny a person from opening a bank account when there is no fraudulent intention, while a false negative would approve opening a bank account for a person with fraudulent intention, therefore to balance out both of these concerns we are using the F1 score.